 It’s definitely a best practice in app development to include global configurability in elements like text and color.
 I’d never recommend going without it unless it’s the difference between making an app or scrapping the project altogether.
 The truth is that this sucks out a large part of your budget.
 Making each element configurable takes a lot of work – and work isn‘t free.

 Sometimes it is possible to get around this by ditching configurability in certain elements, though it’s a dangerous road if you don’t know what you’re doing.
 Talk to your app developer and come up with a solution together.
 Focus on the elements that matter, make those configurable, and leave the rest out.

 A Hybrid Mobile App Will Save You Money

 Hybrid apps do have some drawbacks.
 They can be sluggish and difficult to customize.
 They’re not as cheap as creating a single app for a single operating system, but overall, it cuts down 30-40% of your expenses.
 Talk to your development team to figure out if this is the right move for you.
 If your app is simple, the sluggishness may not even matter.

 Low-cost mobile app development is possible with the right team and the right idea.
 It’s always a balance of customization and app functionality, but saving in the right ways can greatly increase your ROI.
+I hope that I managed to give you some ideas on how to save money when building a mobile app.
 If you need help finding the right team to make your money-saving app, DevTeamSpace can help.
 Post a request explaining your project and they’ll put you in touch with the talent you need to develop the app of your dreams.